Crimson-bellied woodpecker

-The crimson-bellied woodpecker (Campephilus haematogaster) is a species of bird in subfamily Picinae of the woodpecker family Picidae.
-It is found in Bolivia, Colombia, Ecuador, Panama, and Peru.
+The crimson-bellied woodpecker (Campephilus haematogaster) is a species of bird in the subfamily Picinae of the woodpecker family Picidae.
+It is found in Bolivia, Colombia, Ecuador, and Peru.

 Taxonomy and systematics

-The crimson-bellied woodpecker was at one time placed in its own genus Cniparchus that was later merged into genus Phloeoceastes which was itself later merged into the currrent Campephilus.
+The crimson-bellied woodpecker was at one time placed in its own genus Cniparchus that was later merged into genus Phloeoceastes which was itself later merged into the current Campephilus.

-The South American Classification Committee of the American Ornithological Society (SACC), the International Ornithological Committee, and the Clements taxonomy assign two subspecies to the crimson-bellied woodpecker, the nominate C. h. haematogaster (Tschudi, 1844) and C. h. splendens (Hargitt, 1889).
-BirdLife International's Handbook of the Birds of the World (HBW) treats splendens as a full species, the splendid woodpecker.
-The SACC is seeking a proposal to accept the split.
+For much of its time taxonomists assigned two subspecies to the crimson-bellied woodpecker, the nominate C. h. haematogaster (Tschudi, 1844) and C. h. splendens (Hargitt, 1889).
+From about the year 2000 authors have suggested that splendens was better treated as a separate species.
+By at least 2018 BirdLife International's Handbook of the Birds of the World (HBW) had recognized the split, and in July 2023 the International Ornithological Committee (IOC) followed suit.

-This article follows the two-subspecies model.
+The South American Classification Committee of the American Ornithological Society (SACC) and the Clements taxonomy retain the two-subspecies, unsplit, treatment.
+However, the SACC is seeking a proposal to accept the split.

+The crimson-bellied woodpecker as recognized by HBW and the IOC is monotypic.